chaudharybharat/socket.ioNode/README.md

+# This example is ioSocket server and user side
+below trigger event
+-User connect and disconnect socket
+-Server trigger in user side (if you want to trigger server event,so you just file change and save whie you trigger event) -User trigger in server
 # Socket.ioNode
 Socket.IO is a library that enables low-latency, bidirectional and event-based communication between a client and a server.
 It is built on top of the WebSocket protocol and provides additional guarantees like fallback to HTTP long-polling or automatic reconnection
 # Environmental